Fort Victoria, Alberta: History

-Land in the area was used according to the customary French riverlot system, and a mixed community of First Nations, Métis, and Europeans developed.
+Land in the settlement was used according to the customary French-Quebec riverlot system, and a mixed community of First Nations, Métis, and Europeans developed.
 For several miles on each side of the present-day museum the riverlot system is still in use, the official survey reflecting the fact that farms and land usage predated the Dominion Land Survey of the 1880s.
 (The DLS in most cases carved up large, square tracts as per Dominion Lands Act).

-Fort Victoria was an example of a community that shifted from subsistence on wildlife—specifically bison—and trade in furs to agriculture (crops and livestock).
+Fort Victoria shifted from subsistence on wildlife—specifically bison—and trade in furs to agriculture (crops and livestock).

 In 1864 George Flett was given the job of opening a Hudson's Bay Company trading post at Fort Victoria.